Connecticut Medical Marijuana Market

-Self-education and beginning your pre-license positioning early will give you a competitive advantage in Connecticut should the legislature implement adult-use in 2020.
+Self-education and beginning your pre-license positioning early will give you a competitive advantage in Connecticut should the legislature implement adult-use in the near future.
 Join and/or support the campaign for legalization, spread the word to friends and family, and call your representatives to start advocating for adult-use cannabis in Connecticut.

 Contact our cannabis consultants today to discuss what you should be doing now to prepare for adult-use legalization in Connecticut.

 Taking the time to put together a financial model and business plan before a state releases a Request for Applications will help position you to raise capital, secure property, win local approval, and recruit potential team members.
 Canna Advisors has assisted clients in 30 states.
 Those that put in the most preparation submit the best applications.